Koto402/Daisy/readme.md

 usbipd attach --wsl --hardware-id=0483:3754
 ```

-Afterwards when running commands in the docker image, the usb device must be attached by passing the --device parameter:
+Afterwards when running commands through the Docker container that require the ST-LINK, the usb device must be attached by passing the --device parameter:
 ```sh
 --device=/dev/bus/usb:/dev/bus/usb
 ```